sweetalert2/sweetalert2/README.md

 If you would like to contribute enhancements or fixes, please do the following:

 1. Fork the plugin repository.

+1. Make sure you have [Node](http://nodejs.org/) and [NPM](https://www.npmjs.com/) installed.

+1. When in the SweetAlert directory, run the command ``npm install`` to install npm packages.

+1. Start gulp watcher ``gulp watch`` to automatically minify the SCSS and JS-files.

-2. Hack on a separate topic branch created from the latest master.
+1. Hack on a separate topic branch created from the latest master.

-3. Commit and push the topic branch.
+1. Commit and push the topic branch.

-4. Make a pull request.
+1. Make a pull request and wait for approval.

-5. Welcome to the club
+1. Welcome to the club

 Please note that modifications should follow these coding guidelines:

 1. Indent is 2 spaces.

-2. Javascript code should pass [jscs](http://jscs.info) and [jshint](http://jshint.com) linters with configurations in project repository.
+1. Javascript code should pass [jscs](http://jscs.info) and [jshint](http://jshint.com) linters with configurations in project repository.

-3. SCSS code should pass [scss-lint](https://github.com/causes/scss-lint) with configuration in project repository.
+1. SCSS code should pass [scss-lint](https://github.com/causes/scss-lint) with configuration in project repository.

-4. Vertical whitespace helps readability, don't be afraid to use it.
+1. Vertical whitespace helps readability, don't be afraid to use it.

 Thank you for helping out!